pumpkins, leaves on fall DIY wreath

 Decorating With Plaid

 You almost can’t have too many pumpkins on your porch.
 No matter if you are lining your walkway and steps with a mix of sizes, have adorable minis lining your porch railing or have tiered pumpkin topiaries in urns flanking your front door, pumpkins are the quintessential fall accent.
 Remember that pumpkins are available in a wide array of colors from traditional oranges to pale creams and greens, allowing you to uniquely personalize your pumpkin passion.
+Visit a local pumpkin farm for extra family fun.
 Leaves and dried corn stalks are additional accents that will allow you to add variety and interest as well.

-Woven baskets are another terrific way to add texture and interest.
+Woven baskets are another terrific way to add texture and interest as part of you https://charlottesvillefamily.com/food-home/.
 You can certainly place baskets brimming over with pumpkins, gourds, and leaves on your steps or near your door, but also consider adding ribbon or wreath hangers to your baskets and hang them from your porch railing, shutters or windowsills.
-You can even craft an impromptu door-hanging one (Note: Fishing baskets are ideal for front doors since they have a flat side.).
+You can even craft an impromptu door-hanging wreath (Note: Fishing baskets are ideal for front doors since they have a flat side.).

 Wreaths, lanterns and welcome signs are more ways to add character and style to your porch.
 When shopping for lanterns, look for neutral ones in stainless steel, black or cream to make them easier to transition with ribbon and fill throughout every season.
-Battery operated candles are a child-friendly alternative to traditional flame candles but consider thinking even further outside the box by filling your lanterns with mini faux pumpkins and battery-operated twinkle lights for an extra touch of fall magic!
+Battery-operated candles are a child-friendly alternative to traditional flame candles but consider thinking even further outside the box by filling your lanterns with mini faux pumpkins and battery-operated twinkle lights for an extra touch of fall magic!
+Find more fall recipes and home decor ideas in our Home & Garden section.

 This year, allow yourself to enjoy the soothing, comforting tones of the seasons, such as creams, oranges and reds, and rustic greens, by getting creative.
-This DIY wreath craft is easy and timeless, making it one of the perfect fall decorations, while allowing you to spruce it up each year into something new.
+Decorate your front porch for fall with a wreath you make yourself.
+This DIY wreath craft is easy and timeless while allowing you to spruce it up each year into something new.
+This wreath craft is the perfect decor element for a cozy fall porch.

 • Grapevine Wreath Form